Shellharbour

 Shellharbour has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that could affect this region.
-Notable ones include The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, Shellharbour Mobile Tiny Homes Pilot Program, and New Shellharbour Hospital and Integrated Services.
-The following list details those most likely to be relevant.
+AreaSearch identified 11 projects likely influencing the region.
+Notable projects include The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, Shellharbour Mobile Tiny Homes Pilot Program, and Performing Arts, Convention and Cultural Centre.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.